AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ## Part 6: Create a PUT Endpoint for books

-1. Enter the command `git stash` and then pull the Part 6 files by entering `git pull origin part6`.
+1. Use `Ctrl + C`, enter the command `git stash`, and then pull the Part 6 files by entering `git pull origin part6`.
 2. Run the code by entering `fastapi dev main.py`.
 3. Create or clone a Bruno Request.
 Change its name to "Update a specific book", then change its method to PUT and endpoint to `/books/{book-id}` using the same base URL.
 4. Go to `Body`, add a JSON Body, and enter a JSON formatted entry with title and author for the book you want to update.